The sacrificial love of Jesus and the miraculous crucifix of Limpias

 As the Father loves Jesus, so Jesus loves us 2021

-Homilies on God’s love for us
+Related Homilies: Homilies on God’s love for us and loving others

 Remaining in Jesus’ Word 2019